Malitha-DEV/EZ-HUD-/README.md

 # EZ-HUD

+**A Prodigy 2.0 Inspired QBX HUD System**

 A modern, feature-rich HUD system for FiveM servers with full Qbox framework compatibility and advanced underwater diving support.
+Inspired by the sleek design and functionality of Prodigy 2.0, rebuilt specifically for the QBX framework.

 ## 📸 Screenshots